Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States

 - Writing “re-parole” across the top of the application.

-- Including required fees (or request for fee waiver);
+- Including required fees (or request for fee waiver); and

 - Submitting materials and evidence to support re-parole, including an explanation and providing supporting documents on the need for an additional authorized parole period.